madfam-io/plinto/docs/design/RESEND_EMAIL_SERVICE_DESIGN.md

             params = {
                 "from": self.from_email,
                 "to": [email],
-                "subject": "Sign in to Plinto",
+                "subject": "Sign in to Janua",
                 "html": self._render_magic_link_email(
                     user_name=user_name or email.split("@")[0],
                     magic_link=magic_link